Get 80% off your plan for your first 3 months*

 Key takeaways

-• Understand that bookkeepers handle daily financial record-keeping while accountants focus on tax compliance and strategic advice, and most businesses benefit from having both professionals on their team.
+• Understand that bookkeepers and accountants serve different roles: bookkeepers handle daily transaction recording and financial organization, while accountants focus on tax compliance and strategic advice — most small businesses benefit from both.

 Signs you need a bookkeeper